BrightspaceUI/visual-diff/README.md

 ### Create Visual-Diff Tests

 Create the visual-diff tests.
 Provide a ***unique*** name and the location where screenshots are saved.
 Use the `VisualDiff` context to navigate, take screenshots, and compare.
-Append the `--golden` arg to generate goldens.
 Below is an example of the visual-diff test for the above component.

 ***Tips:***
 * use the `createPage(browser)` helper to create a page with the reduced motion preference, default viewport dimensions (800x800), and device scaling factor.